Cognism | Blog | Connect

 According to Experian, 94% of organisations believe their customer and prospect data is inaccurate in some way.

-Organisations with accurate data save significant money and have a competitive edge over those without it - see this example from Michael Iannuzzi, Director of Marketing & Sales Development at Drift:
+Organisations with accurate data save significant money and have a competitive edge over those without it - see this example from Cognism customer CEC Marketing:

 According to ZoomInfo, an average B2B salesperson wastes 27.3% of their time searching for bad data.

-With quality data, less work is required to find the correct information, which reduces SDR workload.
+With high-quality data, less effort is required to find the right information, reducing SDR workload.

 When the data is correct, you can better personalise your outreach messages.